mliew21396/remote-work-u3/week-8/1-intro-to-databases/README.md

 **NOTE:** In [SQL Designer](https://socrates.devbootcamp.com/sql), you'll notice that you can pick a "type" for each field.
 For example, the birthday field should be a "date" type.
 There's a core set of datatypes that all SQL-based databases support, but many have additional types.
 You can read more about that at [w3schools.com](http://www.w3schools.com/sql/sql_datatypes.asp) or on [Wikipedia](http://en.wikipedia.org/wiki/SQL#Data_types).
 For now, don't worry about using the perfect datatype (i.e. `varchar` vs. `text`), just use the one that colors it appropriately.
 SQL Designer is a bit weird to use.
 You have to use the menu at the right and then play with it a bit.
 You'll get the hang of it soon!

 ## Release 3: SELECT statements
-Now that you know a bit about the database, and you already know its contents, it's time to use SQL to query the information.
+Now that you know a bit about the database and its contents, it's time to use SQL to query the information.

 Before you can do that, you'll want to navigate to this directory in your terminal and type `sqlite3 state_region.sqlite3`.
 This will put you into a SQLite shell where you can experiment with SQL commands.
 You can see the schema for the database by calling `.schema`.
 You can quit by typing `.exit`.